The Mobile Problem

 Uh yeah, this is the trouble.

 Americans now eat 411 minutes of Facebook per month on their cellular tool.
 Compared with 391 minutes for the standard internet interface, it truly is amongst Americans who use each structure to step with ComScore.
-That is excellent news if Facebook had been a paid provider, but it’s not; they make money from commercials.
+That would be excellent news if Facebook had been a paid provider, but it’s not; they make money from commercials.
 And the sad fact for Facebook, heading into an IPO quickly, is that they make little or no money from cell advertisements.
 And by using very little, I mean very little.
 In truth, till March of this year, they made 0 greenbacks on their cell interface.

 Mobile